Westborough Community Land Trust

 See videos of WCLT events:

-Directions: Take Dr. Solomon Carter Fuller Way [formerly Hospital Road] off Lyman Street in Westborough at the Ball Field Entrance.
-Park and meet at the yellow gate at the end of the road near the water.
+Directions: Take Dr. Solomon Carter Fuller Way (formerly Hospital Road) off Lyman Street in Westborough.
+Go straight past the soccer fields.
+Turn left just before the parking lot for the condo building.
+Park and meet at the yellow gate at the end of the road, near the water.

 Trail Map: